envisioning/vocab/vocab/cd-contrastive-divergence.md

 ---
 category: CORE, MATH
+generality:
+- 0.72
+- 0.7
+- 0.68
+- 0.66
+- 0.64
+- 0.62
+- 0.6
 slug: cd
 summary: Algorithm used to approximate the gradient of the log-likelihood for training probabilistic models.
 title: CD (Contrastive Divergence)
 ---